aaprile2/pixel_coordinate_generator/README.md

 pip install pytest
 ```

-To run the tests, navigate to the root of the project directory and run:
+To run the tests, clone the repository and navigate to the root of the project directory, then run:

 ```
 python -m pytest